PHACDataHub/sci-portal/bootstrap/README.md

 kubectl create secret generic -n config-management-system sci-portal-users-git-creds --from-file=ssh=./<private-key>
 ```

+> [!IMPORTANT]
+> You must add the generated public key as an SSH key or a deploy key on GitHub.

 ### Configure Backstage Plugin-to-Plugin Auth

 Follow [the documentation](https://backstage.io/docs/auth/service-to-service-auth) to create a token: